Susan Seipel: Canoeing

 At the 2017 ICF Canoe Sprint World Championships, Račice, Czech Republic, she won the gold medal in Women's VL2 200m and finished fourth in the Women's KL2 200m.
 At the 2018 ICF Canoe Sprint World Championships, Montemor-o-Velho, Portugal, she finished sixth in the Women's KL2 200m and fourth in the Women's VL2 200m.

 At the 2019 ICF Canoe Sprint World Championships, Szeged, Hungary, she won the silver medal in the Women's VL2 200m and bronze medal in the Women's KL2 200m.

 At the 2020 Summer Paralympics.
 Seipel won a silver medal in the Women's VL2 200m with a time of 1:01.481, over 4 seconds longer than the eventual winner Emma Wiggs of Great Britain.
 Seipel also competed in the Women's KL2 200m and came seventh.

 Seipel finished fifth in both the Women's KL2 200m and VL2 200m at the 2022 ICF Canoe Sprint World Championships.

+She has been selected to compete at the 2024 Summer Paralympics in Paris, France.
+In the lead up to the Paralympics, Seipel won a bronze medal at the 2024 ICF World Para Canoe Championships in Szeged, Hungary.

 In 2021, she was awarded Paddle Australia's Paracanoeist of the Year.